Autónoma Academy

 Regionais 2025

-Although there is a great tradition at the Universidade Autónoma de Lisboa (UAL) – Department of International Relations – and also at the Instituto da Defesa Nacional (IDN), area or regional studies have little development in Portugal.
+Although there is a strong tradition at the Autonomous University of Lisbon (UAL) – Department of International Relations – and also at the National Defence Institute (IDN), regional studies have little development in Portugal.

-Thus, UAL and IDN jointly promote a set of five Advanced Courses in Regional Studies for all those interested, including non-graduates, in learning about or deepening their knowledge of the following regions:
+Thus, UAL and IDN are jointly promoting a series of five Advanced Courses in Regional Studies for anyone interested, including non-graduates, in learning about or deepening their knowledge of the following regions:

 Eurasia ++ Latin America ++ Sub-Saharan Africa ++ Asia-Pacific ++ Middle East and Maghreb.

-The Courses are entirely autonomous, and candidates can attend just one, several or all of them.
+The courses are entirely autonomous, and candidates may attend only one, several, or all of them.

 • Members of the Armed Forces and Security Forces and Services